sakeefkarim/popaging-dataviz-UK/README.md

 ## Preliminaries

 So, what do you need to do before the workshop begins in earnest?
 Please carefully review [this Netlify document](https://cand3-uk-preworkshop.netlify.app/) for a comprehensive answer.

+## License

+The text and images embedded in the [course website](https://popagingdataviz.uk/) are licensed pursuant to a under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).
+The code contained herein are licensed under a [MIT License](https://github.com/sakeefkarim/popaging-dataviz-UK/blob/main/LICENSE).